-The information contained in this Report is not part of the CCSDS Recommendations on the Space Data Link Protocols (references [1]-[3]) or the Communications Operation Procedure-1 (reference [4]).
-In the event of any conflict between the Recommendations and the material presented herein, the Recommendations shall prevail.
+The information contained in this Report is not part of the CCSDS Recommended Standards on the Space Data Link Protocols (references [1]-[3]) or the Communications Operation Procedure-1 (reference [4]).
+The Recommended Standards are the controlling specifications in the event of any conflict between the Recommended Standards and the material presented herein.